 During this trip she felt overwhelmed by the beauty of her surroundings and she instinctively started to allow her eyes to wander and her body to move through space, and shoot multiple exposure images, feeling a deep sense of liberation.

 The combination between her passion for travels and photography originated a visual and conceptual exploration of the process of investigation and learning through life, in the form of multi-layered dreamy and mesmeric souvenirs.
 She calls them Eyescapes.

-In September 2016 she was one of the selected artists of It’s Art Call @DContemporary in Mayfair, London.
+In 2016 she was one of the selected artists of It’s Art Call at DContemporary gallery in London.

 • • •